emmanuel-londono/Z-Prefix-App/README.md

 ### Quick Start with Docker

-<sub> This installation guide assumes the user has the latest version of Docker desktop installed locally.</sub>
+<sub> This installation guide assumes the user has the latest version of Docker desktop installed locally.
+Installation guid can be found [here](https://docs.docker.com/engine/install/). </sub>

 1. Clone this repository into your local machine with:       **```git clone git@github.com:emmanuel-londono/Z-Prefix-App.git```**